PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

   - concatenate_results_optimisation_params.sh: used to concatenate rsult files from the optimisation

 **HOW TO RUN THE SIMULATIONS**
+1. Create in this directorry a subfolfder called model_data to store results
+2. run simulations of dynamics across the parameter space: command `./run_coexistence_simulations.sh` This step will run all simulation necessary to generate figures of coexistence diagram an some data that needs to be rescaled to generate some figures
+3.

 **WHERE ARE THE FIGURES FROM THE PAPER**